okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 ### Implicit flow

- > **Note:** The Implicit flow is a legacy flow used only for SPAs that can’t support PKCE.
+ > **Note:** The Implicit flow is a legacy flow used only for SPAs that can't support PKCE.

- The Implicit flow is intended for applications where the confidentiality of the client secret can't be guaranteed.
-In this flow, the client doesn't make a request to the `/token` endpoint, but instead receives the access token directly from the `/authorize` endpoint.
+The Implicit flow was intended for browser-based applications that didn't support Cross-Origin Resource Sharing (CORS) and lacked modern cryptography APIs, and that couldn't protect a client secret.
+In this flow, the client doesn't make a request to the `/token` endpoint, but instead receives the access token in the redirect from the `/authorize` endpoint.
 The client must be able to interact with the resource owner's user agent and to receive incoming requests (through redirection) from the authorization server.

-> **Note:** Because it's intended for less-trusted clients, the Implicit flow doesn't support refresh tokens.
+> **Note:** Because it was always intended for less-trusted clients, the Implicit flow doesn't support refresh tokens.

 > **Important:** For Single-Page Applications (SPA) running in modern browsers that support Web Crypto for PKCE, Okta recommends using the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce) instead of the Implicit flow for maximum security.
 If support for older browsers is required, the Implicit flow provides a functional solution.